-I actually ended up graduating college with $5,500 in student loans, but then in 2012 I started to have a downward trajectory – living on my own, not really knowing what a budget was and just getting into consumerism.
+I actually ended up graduating college with $5,500 in student loans, but then in 2012, I started to have a downward trajectory – living on my own, not really knowing what a budget was, and just getting into consumerism.
 Getting what I wanted when I wanted it.
 Over the next 4 years, I actually accumulated an additional $35,000 in debt, $21,000 of that was a new car because I literally bought a brand-new car and had no money saved for a down payment.
-On top of that, medical bills, a couple surgeries throughout that time, and maxed out credit cards added on.
+On top of that, medical bills, a couple of surgeries throughout that time, and maxed out credit cards added on.
 And it just took getting to a low point in my life like getting my credit card denied because I had maxed it out while trying to buy groceries.
 It was at that moment in time I realized something needs to change here; I’m making the most money I’ve ever made in my life and have nothing to show for it.
-From there, I found a book called “Total Money Makeover” by Dave Ramsey, and that was what I needed was a plan, seven baby steps, laid out in a very straight forward way.
+From there, I found a book called “Total Money Makeover” by Dave Ramsey, and that was what I needed was a plan, seven baby steps, laid out in a very straightforward way.
 In that book, there are a lot of success stories of people getting into hundreds of thousands of dollars in debt and they were actually able to become debt-free with these seven baby steps.
 It injected some hope for me, I put the plan in place and went to work.
 I was actually able to pay off a total of $41,500 in 4-5 years.

 Q: So, what shifted and how were you able to free yourself of debt beyond the book?

 A: I changed my way of spending and cutting things that weren’t necessities.
-I stopped getting coffee out, eating out and started sticking to a very strict budget.
-My living expenses were a huge portion of it – I went from renting a studio apartment, where half my monthly income was going to just paying rent and living, to moving in with a roommate and bringing the number down.
+I stopped getting coffee out, eating out, and started sticking to a very strict budget.
+My living expenses were a huge portion of it – I went from renting a studio apartment, where half my monthly income was going to just pay rent and living, to moving in with a roommate and bringing the number down.
 So, just changing my standard of living made a huge impact right-off-the-bat.

-Q: And how do you take that story and your passion and bring it to ADURO?
+Q: And how do you take that story and your passion and bring it to Aduro?

 A: It was really cool because that was a very big personal goal of mine.
 It’s a blessing and a curse to be a verbal processor!
-I was talking about this at work and a lot of people knew that I was very interested in personal finance because that was my goal, and it just happened to meet the needs of ADURO at the time.
+I was talking about this at work and a lot of people knew that I was very interested in personal finance because that was my goal, and it just happened to meet the needs of Aduro at the time.
 We were looking for someone to spearhead our Money and Prosperity series and Toni Best, our Chief Human Performance Officer, actually paid for me and another coach to go to Tennessee to Ramsey Solutions and go through his master financial coach training!
 So, I completed the three-month mentorship that followed and was just ingesting all the information.
 With that, I was able to come up with our own in-house financial training, but kind of Aduro-fied it in a way.
 We use more of a scale and invite the participant in on the process, we get their thinking and meet them in the middle.
 There are multiple ways to reach a certain destination.